zephyrproject-rtos/zephyr/doc/application/application.rst

     also found at the top-level directory.

 :file:`west.yml`
-    The :ref:`west` manifest, listing the external repositories required to build Zephyr.
+    The :ref:`west` manifest, listing the external repositories managed by the west command-line tool.

 The Zephyr source tree also contains the following top-level directories, each of which may have one or more additional levels of